-Coronosaurus was a medium-sized hadrosaurid dinosaur that was a genus of centrosaurine ceratopsian dinosaurs living around 77 million years ago.
+Coronosaurus was a medium-sized hadrosaurid dinosaur that was a genus of centrosaurine ceratopsian dinosaurs living in the Upper Cretaceous period around 77 million years ago.

 |What does Coronosaurus mean?||Crowned dinosaur with a frill|